 This award honors the lifetime commitment of Professor C. Y. Kim, whose pioneering work in the development of a Hepatitis B vaccine for Korea led to the tremendous advances in prevention of hepatitis in Koreans.
 This $1,500 award provides travel support to a young international researcher, residing in Korea, who has submitted a highly meritorious abstract for The Liver Meeting®.
 Award amount: $1,500; 1 award available.

 These awards enable liver transplant and/or hepatobiliary surgery fellows submitting abstracts for The Liver Meeting® to receive travel support.
-The applicant must be a trainee and the author or co-author of the abstract submitted and he/she will need to indicate what type of surgical trainee they are (e.g. transplant surgery fellow, hepatobiliary surgery fellow, surgical resident, other type of surgical trainee).
+The applicant must be a trainee and the author or co-author of the abstract submitted and he/she will need to indicate what type of surgical trainee they are (e.g. transplant surgery fellow, hepatobiliary surgery fellow, surgical resident or other type of surgical trainee).
 Award amount: $1,000; up to 2 awards available.

 Reimbursement of travel award funding is distributed by the AASLD Foundation following the recipient’s participation in The Liver Meeting® (including abstract presentation and required attendance at the AASLD Foundation Awards Reception).
 Failure to meet these requirements will result in forfeiture of the award and award funding.

-The following reimbursement policies apply to all travel awards except the International Young Investigators Abstract Travel Award.
+The following reimbursement policies apply to all travel awards.

 If you have questions, contact email@example.com.